marena2004/World-Happiness-Explorer/README.md

 3. Create and activate a virtual environment:
 ```
 python -m venv env
-source venv/bin/activate   # On Windows, use venv\Scripts\activate
+source venv/bin/activate   # On Windows, use env\Scripts\activate
 ```
 4. Install the required dependencies:
 ```